 Earthquake Early Recovery Package

-Australia’s $16.7 million early recovery package (delivered in 2014-15) focused on providing lifesaving support through UN Agency Appeals, Australian Red Cross and through NGO partners operating on the ground by:
+Australia's $16.7 million early recovery package (2015-17) focused on providing lifesaving support through UN Agency Appeals, Australian Red Cross and through NGO partners operating on the ground by:

 - supporting the UNDP's Rapid Enterprise and Livelihoods Recovery Project to stimulate local economic recovery